nervaccio/php-sql-server-driver/README.md

-# php-sql-server-driver
+# SQL Server driver for PHP
-Script to install SQL Server driver for php #sql #php #sqlserver #database
+A draft script to install SQL Server driver for PHP based on Microsoft documentation.
+Check out the link below.

 ### Documentation